xjmusic/xjmusic/README.md

     docker compose up -d --build

-The data on `postgres01xj1` and `redis01xj1` persists until those containers are explicitly destroyed.

 Tail the docker container logs for the `hub` app while it's running (/var/log in the container is mounted from local volume ./log):